 Henry Tandey was in Coventry and London during the aerial bombardment of those cities, and he told The Sunday Graphic newspaper in 1940, “If only I had known what he would turn out to be.
 When I saw all the people, women and children, he had killed and wounded I was sorry to God I let him go.”

-During the Second World War, several Allied plans were made to assassinate Hitler.
+- During the Second World War, several Allied plans were made to assassinate Hitler.
 One was to poison the water on his train; another was to blow his train up with him in it.
 There was even a cockamamie plan to spike carrots he ate with female hormones to make him less aggressive.
 Later, the Allies decided that, given Hitler’s erratic behaviour and poor strategic thinking, it was better to keep him alive as the war would be over more quickly.
 In the end, Hitler killed himself by gunshot; the place where he did this is now a children's playground.

 - “British Soldier Allegedly Spares the Life of an Injured Adolf Hitler.”
 History.com, undated.